Treatment in NHSGGC is based on the best research evidence.

 Medication in Eating Disorders

-There is little research evidence for the use of medication in children and young people with anorexia nervosa; therefore it is not often used.
-However if the child or young person with an eating disorder has another psychiatric condition such as depression, then medication can be helpful.
-In Bulimia Nervosa there is more evidence for the benefit of medication and this is a good option to consider.
+There is little research evidence for the use of medication in children and young people with eating disorders therefore it is not often used.
+However if the child or young person with an eating disorder has another psychiatric condition such as depression, then medication can be helpful..

 Psychiatrists are likely to be involved in eating disorder cases where the patient is at higher risk.
-It is the Psychiatrist who refers children or young people to hospital, if required.
+It is the Psychiatrist who refers children or young people to hospital, which in GGC CAMHS is rare.
 They are also able to use the mental health act to insist on an admission and treatment against the will of the child or young person.
 This rarely happens but is essential in making sure that children and young people do not die from their eating disorder.

-In Glasgow and Clyde there are 2 general psychiatric wards, one at Yorkhill Hospital for under 12 year olds and one at Stobill hospital for 12-18 year olds.
+In Glasgow and Clyde there are 2 general psychiatric wards, one at the Royal Hospital for Children for under 12 year olds and one at Stobill hospital for 12-18 year olds.
 Both these wards are experienced in treating eating disorder patients.
-Admissions to these psychiatric wards can vary in length, 2 - 12 months.

-There is a home intensive treatment team (HITT) that supports children and young people with psychiatric illness across Greater Glasgow and Clyde Health board.
-Nurses in this team work with patients of all diagnosis and the aim of their interventions is prevention of admission to psychiatric hospital.
-They are able to work with young people for an 8 week period.
-The HITT team can be used to provide additional support to young people whose eating disorder behaviours are putting them at risk of needing an admission.
-This may include; support at meal times, distraction after meals, medical checks, help with medication etc
+There is a home intensive treatment team called ICAMHS that supports children and young people with psychiatric illness across Greater Glasgow and Clyde Health board.
+Nurses in this team work with patients of all diagnosis and the aim of their interventions is prevention admission to psychiatric hospital and support a discharge from hospital should it happen.